 From the Opera House, I made my way toward the imposing Sydney Harbor Bridge (the world’s largest steel arch bridge) via the Rocks–an early convict settlement that was once associated with drunk sailors and prostitutes.
 Today, the neighborhood has transformed into a pleasant area to visit.
 Filled with brewpubs, shops and cobbled streets, it is a great place to grab a bite to eat and wander around.

 Australia is notoriously expensive and Sydney is no exception.
-In order to stick to my budget, I stayed in the University of Sydney dorms (a perfect budget option for those visiting Sydney during school holidays) and took full advantage of the city’s convenient and easy-to-use transportation system.
+In order to stick to my budget, I stayed in the University of Sydney dorms (a perfect budget option for those visiting Sydney during school holidays), ate at inexpensive eateries and took full advantage of the city’s convenient and easy-to-use transportation system.

 Public transportation in Sydney centers on the reloadable Opal Card.
 The Opal Card is valid for buses, boats and trains.
 It is a pay-as-you-go system that caps off at $15 dollars per day ($5 on Sundays) and encompasses many of the neighborhoods and beaches within the Sydney city limits and beyond.